wp-plugins/eg-attachments/readme.txt

 **Example:** if you check the option *Force "Save As" when users click on the attachments*, you force download for all attachments displayed by auto-shortcodes, and manual shortcode, except if you specify `force_saveas` in a shortcode option.

+= Statistics =

+Just activate the **clicks counter** in the menu *Settings/EG-Attachments*, and then go to the menu **Tools / EG-Attachments statistics** to see how many clicks you have, for each document.

 == Frequently Asked Questions ==

 = Could I have some examples of the usage of `orderby` shortcode option? =